EliziumNet/Loopz/resources/docs/bulk-renamer.md

 For those parameter sets that require the *Pattern* parameter (which is most of them; *NoReplacement* which uses the *Cut* parameter does not), the content that is matched by the Pattern, is removed prior to applying other regex parameters.

 It is useful for the user to think about this when composing regex patterns.
-For for example, given the following input source:
+So for example, given the following input source:

 > 01-From-My-Mind-To-Yours